HoriaSt/event-log-partitioning/README.md

 Moreover, better standardization could be achieved by testing the functions on a different dataset.
 Another useful next step is to convert the PM4Py integration in a ProM pulg-in for easier reusability.

 In terms of improving the functionality, the clustering method could be improved by integrating and comparing other algorithms than K-Means.
+Another area of improvement could be expending the data used for clustering with student information such as age, region, number of attemps at passing a course etc..